Call Us! Button

 Unsafe Foods

 It’s also important to know what isn’t safe.
 Any type of seeds, grains, or nuts are a definite no, as is anything else that contains lots of fat and/or sugar.
 Yogurt drops are often sold as chinchilla treats, but you’ll need to be careful with these, because of the high sugar content.
 Citrus fruits, such as lemons and grapefruit, should also be avoided, as they’re too acidic.
 Other unsafe foods include corn, chocolate, dairy products, and fruits with a high water content, such as watermelon.
-Ask your vet for more information
+Ask your vet for more information.

 Tips